Why I Came to Jesus: Friendship

 If you read the story of Jesus, you read page after page of Jesus talking with people.
 You read of how Jesus became a servant and how he put others first, that he didn’t come to be served but to serve.
 You read of him undertaking the most menial, the most demeaning task in order to demonstrate his love.

-We read of how the creator of this universe chose us, and called us his friends.
-And we read of how he proved this – he proved it by dying for us.
+We read about how the creator of this universe chose us, and called us his friends.
+And we read of how he proved this: he proved it by dying for us.
 He died in our place to take the punishment for the wrong things that we had done.

 Out of all the messages that we’ve done in this series, this has been the most personal, the most meaningful to me.
 We’ve been thinking of why different people came to Jesus.
 When I came to the end of preparing this message in my office this week, I just had to stop and pause and worship God.
 I realized that I’m one of those people who came to God for friendship — and in doing so, I’ve received a friend that has never let me down.